mindspore-ai/docs/docs/federated/docs/source_en/data_join.md

 ### Data Export

-The user can implement data export by using the encapsulated interface in the following way:
+The user can implement data join and MindRecord related files export by using the encapsulated interface in the following way:

 ```python
 from mindspore_federated.data_join import FLDataWorker